trevex/php-nfs-demo/README.md

 Do you want to continue (Y/n)?
 Y
 ```

-We can not interact directly with Firestore, so we'll need a VM to interact with the NFS:
+We can not interact directly with Filestore, so we'll need a VM to interact with the NFS.
+VM was created manually and is private, but you can use IAP to interact with it:
 ```
 # We can SSH without a public IP via IAP
 gcloud compute ssh --zone "europe-west1-b" "myvm"  --tunnel-through-iap --project "nvoss-php-nfs-demo"